Rotendahl/robo-pirate/README.md

 a public or private decision channel.
 ""`

+### Configuration
+The bot coded according to the [12 factor principles](https://12factor.net), this means that all configuration happens through environment variables.
+The variables to be filled out can be found in `config/test.exs`, copy it to `config/secret.exs` for development.

+### Slack setup
+TODO: finish this

 ### Development setup
-The production setup is based on heroku which dictates that all configuration should be as environment variables.
-You need to fill in the values in `secret.example.exs` and rename it to `secret.exs`.
-To obtaion the values either create your own slack for testings purposes or join [this one][inviteLink] and ask @rotendahl for the tokens.
 Slack has nice [guide][guide] for setting up a test environment with `ngrok`.
 You must configure a URL for the events API as described in their [tutorial](https://api.slack.com/events-api).

+### Test setup
+TODO: finish this

+### Production setup
+TODO: finish this